ccnawrocki/tingverse/README.md

 # tingverse
 Functions for bioinformatics at the Ting Lab.

-# How to install
+# How To Install
-You can install tingverse by running the following line in R:
+You can install and load tingverse by running the following lines in R:
-`devtools::install_github('ccnawrocki/tingverse')`
-Then, load the package with the following line:
-`library(tingverse)`
+`
+devtools::install_github('ccnawrocki/tingverse')
+library(tingverse)
+`